A data-driven framework for sparsity-enhanced surrogates with arbitrary mutually dependent randomness: Molecular Dynamics simulation and calculation details

-We performed all-atom MD simulation of benzyl bromide in water using GROMACS 5.1.2.
-The simulation system includes a benzyl bromide molecule and 1011 water molecules.
-The general amber force field \cite{RN1} (GAFF) was used for benzyl bromide molecule.
+We performed all-atom MD simulation of benzyl bromide in water using GROMACS 5.1.2 \cite{GROMACS}.
+The simulation system included a benzyl bromide molecule (see Figure \ref{fig:mol_blb} for the molecule structure) and 1011 water molecules.
+The \ac{GAFF} \cite{RN1} was used for benzyl bromide parameters.
 The partial charges of benzyl bromide molecule were calculated by RESP method \cite{RN2}.
 Bond lengths of benzyl bromide were constrained using the LINCS algorithm \cite{RN3}.
 The water molecule was modeled with the rigid TIP3P water model \cite{RN4}.
 The bond lengths and angles were held constant through the SETTLE algorithm \cite{RN5}.
 The system was equilibrated in the isothermal-isobaric ensemble for 10 ns at 300K and 1 bar after energy minimization.
-The van der Waals cut-off radii is 1.0 nm.
-Long range electrostatics were calculated using a Particle Mesh Ewald (PME) summation with grid spacing of 0.12 nm.
-The time step is 2 fs.
-NPT simulations were equilibrated using V-rescale thermostat and Berendsen barostat.
-Following equilibration, the simulation was run for a production period of 20 $\mu$s in NVT ensemble with Nose-Hoover thermostat.
+The van der Waals cut-off radii was 1.0 nm.
+Long-range electrostatics were calculated using a Particle Mesh Ewald (PME) summation with grid spacing of 0.12 nm.
+The time step was 2 fs.
+Isobaric-isothermal simulations were equilibrated using a V-rescale thermostat and Berendsen barostat.
+Following equilibration, the simulation was run for a production period of 20 $\mu$s in a NVT ensemble with a Nos\'e-Hoover thermostat.
 The trajectory was stored every 10000 time steps.

+APBS calculations \cite{BakerSJHM01, APBS_2018} were performed with $129^3$ grid points over a $40 \times 40 \times 40$ \AA$^3$ coarse grid domain with focusing to a $14 \times 14 \times 14$ \AA$^3$ fine grid domain with the grid origin located at the geometric center of the molecule.
+The Poisson equation was solved with Dirichlet boundary conditions based on the asymptotic behavior of multiple point charges in a homogeneous dielectric medium.
+The dielectric coefficient inside the domain used a van der Waals molecular volume definition with a dielectric value of 2.0 inside the molecule and 78.0 outside the molecule.
+Charges were modeled by Dirac delta functions but discretized to the finite difference grid points using a cubic spline approximation.